ghik/kubernetes-the-harder-way/docs/03_Launching_the_VM_Cluster.md

 ## Using `tmux` to launch and connect to the cluster

-We now know enough about `tmux` to use it for our goal: launch all the VMs and connect to them with SSH.
+We now know enough about `tmux` to use it for our purpose: to launch all the VMs and connect to them with SSH.

-We'll launch 2 tmux sessions:
+We will launch 2 tmux sessions:
 * One to run all the VMs, one machine per pane, in a single window.
 It will run detached and with elevated privileges.
 * One for SSH connections to all the VMs.
-It will have several windows:
+This session will have several windows:
   * a window for an SSH connection to the `gateway` VM
   * a window for SSH connections to `control` VMs (3 panes)
   * a window for SSH connections to `worker` VMs (3 panes)
   * a window for SSH connections to both `control` and `worker` VMs (6 panes)

-The reason why we're splitting SSH connections into 4 separate windows is because we're going to do different things with these three types of VMs.
-For example, we'll need to do some things on all control nodes at the same time.
+The reason why we're splitting SSH connections into 4 separate windows is because we're going to do different things with every VM type.
+For example, we'll need to configure some things on all control nodes.
-Then, we'll need to do something on all worker nodes.
+Then, we'll need to do something else on all worker nodes.
 Finally, we'll need to perform some actions on _both_ control and worker nodes, simultaneously.

 > [!NOTE]